na-na-hi/renget/archive/ktymx.md

 >After spending a brief moment considering the alien ship, {Łucja} informed you that she was as close as she could get, so you made preparations to abandon your ship.
 >You informed her that you would be leaving your ship here, and requested permission to transfer to hers via a spacewalk.
 >Which was enthusiastically granted.
->You set the ship's fabricator to make an earpiece  and speaker for translation as well as an AR eyepiece for translating alien text, and other essential information.
+>You set the ship's fabricator to make an earpiece  and speaker for translation as well as an AR eyepiece for translating alien text, and a few sets of spare clothes in case it would be a while.
 Then you prepared the ship's computer for separation -you were taking it with you so thankfully it was portable, and then went to prepare your space suit and MMU.
->After making sure that the space suit and manuvering unit were functional, you went and gathered up everything that you were taking with you and went to the airlock.
+>After making sure that the space suit and manuvering unit were functional, you went and gathered up everything that you were taking with you in a hard case and went to the airlock.
 >You always hated spacewalks.
 Putting on the bulky space suit, leaving the artificial gravity, having to keep a tight grip on things to avoid them drifting away.
 >Thankfully this would be brief.
 >Switching to your space suit's communicator, you inform {Łucja} that you are about to exit your ship, and request guidance to enter her ship.